dvadacchino/HiRep-Forces/README.md

 This repository contains a fork of the HiRep simulation code.

-The fork was effect from the `spn-swansea-merge` branch, which was made by the Swansea Academy of Advanced Computing to improve the performance for the SP(2n) gauge group.
+The fork was effected from the `spn-swansea-merge` branch, which was made by the Swansea Academy of Advanced Computing to improve the performance for the SP(2n) gauge group.